 opens in a new windowhttps://einvitations.afit.edu/inv/anim.cfm?i=369169&k=01674B087D5E

-If you have any questions, please email us at email@example.com in a new window and we will answer you as soon as possible.
+If you have any questions, please email us at opens in a new firstname.lastname@example.org new email and we will answer you as soon as possible.

 We look forward to seeing you there.
 ALLONS!